 What is the tool for monitoring API calls?

-Several paid and free api monitoring tools serve this purpose, including popular options like Treblle, Sematext, Prometheus, Better Stack, Datadog, and many more.
+Several free and paid API monitoring tools are available, including Middleware, Treblle, Sematext, Prometheus, Better Stack, and Datadog.
+The right choice depends on your infrastructure, monitoring needs, and budget.
 The choice depends on specific organizational needs and preferences.